dpwiese/personal-website/content/posts/adaptive-pi-python.md

 During graduate school I spent years studying, learning and researching dynamic systems and adaptive learning and control theory.
 The majority of my work was theoretical - deriving new algorithms to learn about and control unique systems in new ways and prove that these algorithms would work.
 Theory was applied to determine how well such algorithms would work and understand the situations when they would fail.
-However, it was always interesting and useful to simulate the systems to actually see how they responded over time and gain additional insight.
+However, it was always interesting and useful to simulate the systems to actually see how they responded over time and gain additional insight into their performance.
 Almost every simulation was done in <a href="https://www.mathworks.com/products/matlab.html" target="_blank">MATLAB</a>/<a href="https://www.mathworks.com/products/simulink.html" target="_blank">Simulink</a>.
 Overall, I had a positive experience using these tools with expensive licenses provided to me for free during my tenure as a graduate student.
-Now several years out of school I thought it'd be nice to dig up some of the more interesting academic/classroom examples and make them available.
+Now several years out of school I thought it'd be nice to dig up some of the more interesting academic/classroom examples and make them available for others to use and learn from.
-However, I didn't want to pay for even a discounted license and the various addons that would cost several hundreds of dollars.
-Additionally, I didn't want to impose the same restriction on someone else who might be interested in running the examples themselves.
+However, I wanted to make sure these examples could be used for free, without requiring MATLAB/Simulink.

 After a bit of searching around I found the <a href="http://python-control.org/" target="_blank">Python Control Systems Library</a> and was able to quickly implement a simple adaptive control example.
 I've been long meaning to write a post (or series of posts) introducing some interesting bits of system dynamics and control to the non-control engineer.
 This is not that post.
 I'm not going to attempt to introduce adaptive control or provide an accessible walkthrough of stability theory.
-This post will simply introduce a simple academic control problem, quickly work through the solution, and present a short code to simulate the system with the <a href="http://python-control.org/" target="_blank">Python Control Systems Library</a>.
+This post will simply introduce a simple academic control problem, quickly work through the solution, and present a short code to simulate the system with the Python Control Systems Library.
+Even without a full understanding of the theory, it should be straightforward enough to see how the equations of interest are implemented in code and play with and modify the simulation.
+Hopefully this will serve at least as a starting point for others who may be interested in an open-source solution for simulating dynamic systems.

 # Speed Control of a DC Motor